LoginRadius/docs/content/concepts/idx/index.md

 description: "An Overview about Auth Page (Identity Experience Framework)."
 ---

-# IDX
+# Auth Page (IDX)

 **Auth Page (IDX)** is a ready-to-use web page available on a dedicated instance in LoginRadius and allows you to setup a centralized authentication page.
 It is a set of registration, login, and related web pages such as forgot password, profile.

 There are a few predefined layouts that can be further customized via your LoginRadius Dashboard under [Auth Page Customization](https://dashboard.loginradius.com/auth-page).

-Go through the [Auth Page (IDX) customization](#customization) for more details.
+Go through the [Auth Page (IDX) customization](https://lr-developer-docs.netlify.app/guide/customize-auth-page) for more details.

-## Key Benefits

-Auth Page (IDX) is useful for authentication needs, you can direct your users to Auth Page (IDX) and after successful authentication or registration, direct back to your domain.

-- Centralized - You will be able to handle multiple sites' Login and Registration flows in a single location and service multiple properties with a single set of styles and configurations.

-- Customizable - you can choose predefined awesome themes and further customize the look and feel of your Auth Page (IDX) framework.

-- Cut down on UI/UX design time - Utilize the classic login screen layout without the fuss.

-- Less complexity - Using LoginRadius Auth Page (IDX) means, don't need to handle authentication, new users registration, forgot password etc.

 ## Actions

-All the available actions such as Login, Registration, Forgot password, Profile page, logout with the Identity Experience Framework, can be utilized as per your needs.
+All the available actions such as Login, Registration, Forgot password, Profile page, logout with the Auth Page (IDX), can be utilized as per your needs.

-Below is a list of the available actions with the LoginRadius Identity Experience Framework:
+Below is a list of the available actions with the Auth Page(IDX):

 ### Login